robole-dev/sulu-ai-translator-bundle/README.md

-## SuluAITranslatorBundle
+# AITranslatorBundle

-**Integrates DeepL API for bulk and single translations of content fields (pages, snippets, forms).** This bundle is in alpha-stage and should be treated as such.
+**Sulu bundle that integrates DeepL API for bulk and single translations of content fields (pages, snippets, forms).** This bundle is in alpha-stage and should be treated as such.

-SuluAITranslatorBundle features:
+AITranslatorBundle features:

 - DeeplService to fetch translations and usage statistics from DeepL API
 - Usage statistics admin view